mauri870/watchcrunch-test/README.md

 Most of the explain nodes shows use of indexes, looks like a very optimized query.

-> Performance may be improved by issuing a `VACUUM` command for users and posts, since thousands of rows have been added and the [visibility maps](https://www.postgresql.org/docs/12/storage-vm.html) may need updates.
+> I saw some large numbers for Heap Fetches in the explain nodes, performance may be improved by issuing a `VACUUM` command for users and posts, since thousands of rows have been added and the [visibility maps](https://www.postgresql.org/docs/12/storage-vm.html) may need updates.
 Haven't test that.

 Another solution that I was thinking about is to query for every user instead, but that would result in O(n)